adafruit/pyleap.github.io/README.md

 # PyLeap Project Collection
 A collection of demo projects for the Pyleap.

 PyLeap is an app for iOS and iPadOS.
-It allows you to collect complete projects from the Adafruit Learn System, and transfer them directly to your Circuit Playground Bluefruit without opening a code editor or connecting to a computer.
+It allows you to collect complete projects from the Adafruit Learn System repo, and transfer them via Bluetooth to your nRF52840 Bluetooth Low Engery device without opening a code editor or connecting to a computer.

 [Read more about PyLeap here.](https://learn.adafruit.com/pyleap-app)